3rd Storee: Career

 In a fall 2017 social media post, Jay-R hinted a reunion of the original 3rd Storee members with a recent photo of all 4 bandmates together, citing "Don't Forget, we're coming!!!", with the hashtags explaining that "nothing can break their bond".

 In May 2018, the original four members (K. Young/Lil' Man, Jay-R, Kevontay and D-Smoove) released their new independent single "Leave Ur Man" featuring Bad Lucc (of Dubb Union) on internet streaming services.
 This is K-Young's return since his departure from the group in 2000.

 3rd Storee has since returned along with all five members from their second album (Get With Me, including members J'son and Gavyn) releasing another independent single in December 2019.
 The soulful ballad titled "Get Back to Love Again" made way into internet music streaming services.

-However, there has not been any confirmation if K. young is part of the band or provides his vocals on the track.
-So far, there is still no word whether the group plan on releasing an album.
+In 2026, Gavyn Rhone joined a collective in Los Angeles called the Top Shelf Band and teamed up with creative director and choreographer Tony Michaels as the duo GaTone, an artist development company providing vocal coaching and producing.
+Gavyn also made an appearance on Verzuz featuring Tank vs Tyrese, serving as a background vocalist for Tank.
+In the days leading up to the event, it was announced and hinted through Jay-R's social media that the band will be regrouping with members Dante, Kevontay and J'Son, posting an old picture with the mentioned members with a quote stating: "Throwback....but not for long!" as it may appear as Gavyn and K. Young are most likely involved in other entertainment endeavors at the moment.

 Solo ventures

-Aside from an effort to release new material from the band, A few members continued to be creative until the band is able to come back to full formation in the hopeful near future:
+Aside from an effort to release new material from the band, a few members continued with solo releases: